 - Ability to effectively interact with an interdisciplinary team.

 The Potomac Institute for Policy Studies is an independent, 501(c)(3), not-for-profit public policy research institute.
 The Institute identifies and aggressively shepherds discussion on key science and technology issues facing our society.
 From these discussions and forums, we develop meaningful science and technology policy options and ensure their implementation at the intersection of business and government.

-The Potomac Institute for Policy Studies is currently inviting applications for appointment as a Potomac Institute CReST Fellow for 2017.
+The Potomac Institute for Policy Studies is accepting rolling applications for the CReST Fellowship.

-The Center for Revolutionary Scientific Thought (CReST) is composed of members and Fellows devoted to the study of revolutionary scientific developments of today and the future, and, even more importantly, the potential impact of these developments on society and policy.
+The Center for Revolutionary Scientific Thought (CReST) is devoted to the study of revolutionary science and technology developments and the potential impact of these developments on society and policy.
 Members of the center form an elite team that strives to achieve advanced levels of understanding and performance in the analysis of science and technology and the associated issues confronting society.
 CReST addresses complex problems with creative, revolutionary solutions regarding how science and technology will change our world, engendering thought, discussion, and publications on how science and technology can be used to serve the needs of societies of the future.